 Using source code is a universal way to install any software on any Linux distros.
 Download the source code or Deb package from the link below.
-And deb binaries can be used to install software on Ubuntu and other Linux distros based on Ubuntu like Elementary OS, Linux Mint, Deepin, Pinguy OS etc. In case, you don’t know how to install deb files on Ubuntu, check my tutorial on it.
+And deb binaries can install software on Ubuntu and other Linux distros based on Ubuntu like Elementary OS, Linux Mint, Deepin, Pinguy OS, etc. In case you don’t know how to install deb files on Ubuntu, check my tutorial on it.

 How to Remove Brackets Code Editor

-In case, you didn’t like this text editor, you can easily uninstall it.
-If you have installed it from software center, then you can also remove it from there.
+In case you didn’t like this text editor, you can easily uninstall it.
+If you have installed it from the software center, then you can also remove it from there.
 If you have installed it as a snap package, then to remove it, run the following command:

 sudo snap remove brackets